brad-lin/FreePSXBoot/README.md

 * Memcarduino.
 Requires soldering wires to the memory card.
 * Using a [Memcard Pro](https://8bitmods.com/memcard-pro-for-playstation-1/), which lets you create your own virtual memory cards on an sdcard.
 Simply drop the card image file you want to use as Memory Card 1, Channel 1.

+# WARNING AND DISCLAIMER
+**By flashing FreePSXBoot to your Memory Card, you are risking the following downsides:**

+* Your Memory Card will be **ENTIRELY WIPED** after flashing a .mcd image, so **creating a backup of your saves is compulsory**.
+* Because the exploit is made a **corrupt save data on purpose** for it to run, your card will become **extremely unstable**.
+That is, you **won't be able to use this card for saving and loading game saves** and **it will cause severe crashes on your PS1 and even on your PS2 console** *(if you have any)*.

+* If you only have one PS1 memory card, flashed a .mcd image to it and it doesn't work, you only have a couple of options: either **find a memory card formatting program for PC or PS1 (you could run it on a PS2 too, unless you have a model that doesn't support reading and writing 3rd party cards that use 7.6v [(which can be solved by soldering a wire between the 3rd pin of the 2nd memory card port and a power source, like the DC port's middle pin, that can output enough voltage to be able to enable read and write functionality for said cards] ) that can handle wiping the unstable card,** or **purchase a new memory card** (you might as well want to buy more than one if planning to use game saves).
+* If you only have one PS1 memory card, and haven't still flashed an .mcd image to it, we recommend you to **STOP** and use another exploit like *tonyhax* **(https://github.com/socram8888/tonyhax)** to run PS1 backups and imports **without crippling the memory card's functionality.**

+* We are **not** responsible for any damage to your memory card.
+If **you** proceed to install this exploit, then **you** are acknowledging the aforementioned risks and won't scold us for your mishap.

 # Usage

 * Copy the full memory card image corresponding to your model/BIOS to a memory card.